xdhmoore/LabelboxToTFRecord/README.md

 occurs exactly once, and there is one index per line.
 This allows you to shuffle the tfrecord file using random data like from random.org.

-To copy several `.tfrecord` files into a new combined file:
+* Example 7 - To copy several `.tfrecord` files into a new combined file:

 `python join.py outfile.tfrecord infile1.tfrecord infile2.tfrecord infile3.tfrecord`

-To display the number of records in each of files `pets_train.tfrecord` and `pets_val.tfrecord`...
+* Example 8 - To display the number of records in each of files `pets_train.tfrecord` and `pets_val.tfrecord`...

 `python count.py pets_train.tfrecord pets_val.tfrecord`

-To display a table of the number of records in each category (shark, dolphin, etc.) in all files with "train" in the name...
+* Example 9 - To display a table of the number of records in each category (shark, dolphin, etc.) in all files with "train" in the name...

 `python count.py -c *train*.tfrecord`